-The Mauryan Empire after Ashoka continued for 50 years.
-However, one thong which can be stated with much certainty is that Emperor Ashoka’s successors were extremely weak kings.
+Post Mauryan Period: The Mauryan Empire after Ashoka continued for 50 years.
+However, one thing which can be stated with much certainty is that Emperor Ashoka’s successors were extremely weak kings.
 Brhadrata, the last ruler of the Mauryan dynasty, held territories that had shrunk considerably from the time of emperor Ashoka, in spite of the fact that he still upheld the Buddhist faith.

-A proof of this, are the large number of iron artifacts which have been discovered at various excavated sites relating to the Kushan and Satavahans Periods.
+A proof of this is a large number of iron artifacts which have been discovered at various excavated sites relating to the Kushan and Satavahans Periods.

-A special mention has to be made of the Telengana region which made special progress in iron artifacts including not only weapons but also other goods like balance rods, sickles, ploughshares, razors and ladles which have been found in the Karimnagar and Nalgonda districts.
+A special mention has to be made of the Telangana region which made special progress in iron artifacts including not only weapons but also other goods like balance rods, sickles, plowshares, razors, and ladles which have been found in the Karimnagar and Nalgonda districts.
 Apart from this, cutlery made out of iron and steel was exported to the Abyssinian ports as well.

-This immense manufacturing activity paved way to different guilds.
-As many as two dozen kinds of guilds were emerged during this period.
-Most of the artisans who have been referred in the inscriptions usually hailed from the Mathura region and the western Deccan which were located on the trade routes leading to the western coast ports.
+This immense manufacturing activity paved the way for different guilds.
+As many as two dozen kinds of guilds emerged during this period.
+Most of the artisans who have been referred in the inscriptions usually hailed from the Mathura region and the western Deccan which were located on the trade routes leading to the west coast ports.

 Apart from the guilds, there were workers bodies also.
 The workers co-operative included artisans and various crafts associated with a particular enterprise.
 The best example of this activity was the co-operative of builders, which has its members drawn from specialized workers such as architects, engineers, bricklayers etc.